USA Customs Clearance Logo White

 Cartons of organic eggs

-Mexico is by far the leading provider of organic products to the U.S. for a few reasons.
+Mexico is one of the leading providers of organic products to the U.S. for a few reasons.
 For one, there are about 2,500 USDA-certified organic agricultural operations that are active in Mexico.

 Just within one country, there are multiple operations that importers can choose as their supplier for food.
 The USDA also has accredited certifiers that can inspect other farms and businesses that want to be USDA certified.